Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection

 The generalized plant $P$ is partitioned conformably with the input–output structure as

 with $\mathbf{u}$ as the control input and $\mathbf{y}$ as the measured output.

-Since analytical $H_\infty$ solutions are generally intractable \cite{gu2005robust}, a suboptimal controller is obtained by minimizing $\eta$ subject to
+Since analytical $H_\infty$ solutions are generally intractable, a suboptimal controller is obtained by minimizing $\eta$ subject to

-which reduces to a convex linear matrix inequality (LMI) feasibility problem via the Bounded Real Lemma \cite{LMIboyd1994linear}.
+which reduces to a convex linear matrix inequality feasibility problem via the Bounded Real Lemma \cite{LMIboyd1994linear}.

-The suboptimal $H_\infty$ problem~\eqref{eq:H_infty_suboptimal} can be solved by Mixed Sensitivity Design~\cite{ROBUST_CONTROL} .
+The suboptimal $H_\infty$ problem in Eq.~\eqref{eq:H_infty_suboptimal} can be solved by Mixed Sensitivity Design~\cite{ROBUST_CONTROL}.
 Its inputs are the plant $G$ and weighting functions $W_1$, $W_2$, $W_3$, representing performance, control effort, and robustness requirements, respectively.
 The synthesis ensures the frequency-dependent bounds

 Where the sensitivity and complementary sensitivity functions are defined as \( S = (I + G K)^{-1}\) and \(T = G K (I + G K)^{-1}\).
-Enforcing an upper bound on $\|S\|$ improves low-frequency disturbance rejection and reference tracking; bounding $\|T\|$ ensures high-frequency robustness against sensor noise and unmodeled dynamics; and limiting $\|K S\|$ constrains control effort.
-Since $H_\infty$ synthesis via \texttt{mixsyn} requires a state-space realization, the nonlinear DFACS dynamics, i.e, Eq.~\eqref{eq:TM_SC_relative_acceleration}, Eq.~\eqref{eq:SC_angular_acceleration_CRF}, and Eq.~\eqref{eq:TM_attitude_dynamics} are linearized about the nominal drag-free trajectory.
-The resulting linear time-invariant (LTI) model is
+Enforcing an upper bound on $\|S\|$ improves low-frequency disturbance rejection and reference tracking; bounding $\|T\|$ ensures high-frequency robustness against sensor noise and unmodeled dynamics; and limiting $\|K S\|$ constrains control effort.Since $H_\infty$ synthesis via Mixed Sensitivity Design requires a state-space realization, the nonlinear DFACS dynamics, i.e, Eq.~\eqref{eq:TM_SC_relative_acceleration}, Eq.~\eqref{eq:SC_angular_acceleration_CRF}, and Eq.~\eqref{eq:TM_attitude_dynamics} are linearized about the nominal drag-free trajectory.
+The resulting linear time-invariant model is